Introduction to Community Care

 In a unanimous judgement, the House of Lords held that the duty owed under the 1993 Education Act was a specific duty, owed to each child individually, and that there was nothing in Section 298 to indicate that local authorities could take their resources into account when deciding such matters.

 Since the Tandy case, other cases have been decided on the grounds that, where a statutory duty is owed towards an individual, lack of available financial resources is not an excuse for failing to meet an identified need.
-There has been no cases on the issue of whether resources are relevant to the assessment of need.
-However, it has been suggested that, even when assessing need, the scope for including resource consideration is limited except in relation to Section 2 CSDP'70.

 6.1 Duty or power to meet need?